 - Televison (KDKA-TV; WTAE-TV; WPXI-TV) or the Internet (WTAE, WPXI, and KDKA).

-- The front page of the Penn State Fayette website www.fayette.psu.edu.
+- The front page of the Penn State Fayette website fayette.psu.edu.

 - Via telephone by dialing 724-430-4100 and selecting option 5.

-- PSUTXT, which provides updates via text message and/or email.
-To receive PSUTXT messages for Fayette, go to http://fe.psu.edu/Information/Safety/txtmsgalertsys.htm and follow the instructions to subscribe.
+- PSUAlert, which provides updates via text message and/or email.
+To receive PSUTXT messages for Fayette, go to fayette.psu.edu/Information/Safety/txtmsgalertsys.htm and follow the instructions to subscribe.

 - Penn State Email.

-- Q. Why doesn’t the campus delay classes on the mornings local school districts announce delays?
+- Q. Why doesn’t the campus follow the schedule of local school districts when they announce delays and closures?

 - Q. If the campus is open, am I required to come to class?

-A. It is your decision on whether or not you are comfortable driving on the roads to campus.
+A. If roads are passable, the campus will remain open and classes will be conducted, but you must decide whether you are comfortable driving to campus.
 If you do not make it to class, it is important for you to contact your professor as soon as possible to let him or her know why you were not in attendance.
-Ultimately, it is up to each professor to determine how he or she will handle these types of absences.
+Ultimately, it is up to each professor to determine how to handle these types of absences.

-- Q. Why isn’t the campus closed on some days when the news is reporting hazardous road conditions?
+- Q. Why isn’t the campus automatically closed if the news is reporting hazardous road conditions?

-A. We view and listen to the expected weather, but we depend on firsthand reports of road conditions received through PennDOT and local municipality officials to determine whether or not the roads are passable.
+A. We view and listen to the expected weather, but we depend heavily on firsthand reports of road conditions received through PennDOT and local municipality officials to determine whether the roads are passable.

-- Q. If the start of classes is delayed, how do I know which class to attend?
+- Q. If the start of classes is delayed, how do I know which class to attend and when?

 - Q. Are day and evening classes treated differently?

 A. Yes.
 It is possible to have any portion of the schedule cancelled.
 Since weather can be unpredictable at times, conditions may become severe at any point in the day.
-Therefore, it is possible to have morning classes, yet the campus close mid-afternoon or evening.
+Therefore, it is possible to have morning classes, but have the campus close mid-afternoon or evening.

 - Q. If my class is cancelled, will it be made up?

 A. Yes.
-Some instructors may attempt to set a make-up session when students are available, or use other means to make up the work.
+Some instructors may attempt to set a make-up session when students are available, many will put content on ANGEL, and others will accommodate the weather cancellation in other ways.
 The form of make-up will depend on the nature of the class and be decided by the instructor.

 - Q. Why aren’t the sidewalks and roadways on campus always clear?

-A. If the snow is occurring during the day, it is sometimes impossible to keep up with clearing the sidewalks.
-The maintenance crew will continue to make multiple passes to keep them as clear as possible.
-At times, the temperatures are low enough that salt will not melt the snow and ice, so it is important that everyone use caution when walking across the campus.
+A. If the snow is occurring during the day, it is sometimes impossible to keep the sidewalks clear at all times.
+The maintenance crew will keep them as clear as possible.
+Please note, at times, the temperatures are low enough that salt will not melt the snow and ice, so it is important that everyone use caution when walking across the campus.
 All campus members are reminded to be very careful when walking about the campus during inclement weather situations.

 - Q. Do delays and cancellations pertain to Continuing Education Courses?